traystrays/NDI_DataLogger/README.md

 # Updates

-Using venv with Python 3.10, updated requirements.txt with minimal runtime set
+Use venv with Python 3.10
+Updated requirements.txt with minimal runtime set
+Qt and ROS are NOT needed.